pikelang/pike-docker/README.md

 # Old Stable : Pike 7.8.x

-Container images for *oldstable / 7.8* are built using using Debian packages, on top of Debian distro containers.
+Container images for *oldstable / 7.8* are built using Debian packages, on top of Debian distro containers.

 About *oldstable-latest* :